Address : 105 Mansfield Road, Nottingham, NG1 3FN.

 The only mystery being where are the customers?
 On our visit – at 9pm on a Friday night – the place was being propped up by one small group of blokes.
 Still, better to be able to find a good seat.

 People?
-Not very many on our visit.
-But usually a mix of 30 and 40 something drinkers, along with students from the Arboretum area.
+A mix of 30 and 40 something drinkers, along with students from the Arboretum area – though can be spookily quiet at times.

 Opinion?
 A clean refit has given the Fleece a much improved ambience.
 All it needs now are a few more punters.